learn-co-curriculum/ruby-methods-readme/README.md

 answer_phone("beautiful", "Arel")
 answer_phone("wonderful", "Logan")
 ```
 The code above will print "Hello, it is a beautiful day at Flatiron School.
-This is Arel speaking." and then will print "Hello, it is a beautiful day at Flatiron School.
+This is Arel speaking." and then will print "Hello, it is a wonderful day at Flatiron School.
 This is Logan speaking."